fvena/typescript-library-template-pro/README.md

   1. **Test your library**: Create a test file, such as `index.ts`, in the `playground` folderand import your library to run tests:

      ```typescript
-     import { add } from 'typescript-library-template-pro'
+     import { add } from "typescript-library-template-pro";

      console.log(add(1, 2));
      ```